Multimodal Subspace Support Vector Data Description: Multimodal subspace support vector data description

 \section{Multimodal subspace support vector data description}

-MS-SVDD maps data from high dimensional feature spaces to a low dimensional feature space optimized for one-class classification.
+MS-SVDD maps data from high-dimensional feature spaces to a low-dimensional feature space optimized for one-class classification.
 The optimized subspace is shared by data coming from all modalities.
-MS-SVDD is an extension of Subspace Support Vector Data Description (S-SVDD) which was proposed for unimodal data in \cite{sohrab2018subspace}.
+MS-SVDD is an extension of Subspace Support Vector Data Description (S-SVDD), which was proposed for unimodal data in \cite{sohrab2018subspace}.
 The main novelty of MS-SVDD is using the multimodal approach for one-class classification.
 Here, we first derive the linear MS-SVDD.
 Then we derive two non-linear versions using the kernel trick \cite{scholkopf2001learning} and the Nonlinear Projection Trick (NPT) \cite{kwak2013nonlinear}, respectively.